T-baby/pondpond/README.md

 `borrowed_timeout`: The maximum duration of the borrowed object.
 Defaults to 60.

 `time_between_eviction_runs`: The interval for automatic recycling.
 Defaults to 300.
+If its value is -1, the recycling is turned off.

 `thread_daemon`: A boolean value indicating whether the pond's thread is a daemon thread.
 Defaults to True.